-Next to cost, the amount of time a project needs for “return to play” can affect how and when to service your gym floors.
+Next to cost, a projects lead time to “return to play” can affect how and when to service your gym floors.
 Afterall an unusable facility causes certain headaches such as event rescheduling and lost revenue.
 Quality Hardwood Floors (QHF) works efficiently to return your team to the gym floor safely and on-schedule for all of your upcoming events.

 This is our business after all; to get your players back on the hardwood.
 Thus, the pros at Quality Hardwood Floors understand that the most pressing question (perhaps more important than cost) is: “When can we get back on the floor”?
 Luckily we have some answers.
 Let’s break down and explain QHF’s core service windows.

-The refinishing process consists of removing the top layer of old finish, removing unsightly marks.
-This also allows QHF to touch-up game-line paint or markings if needed.
-The entire surface is tacked, to remove any fine dust before finish is applied in an even coat.
-This top coat of finish then requires 72 hours to fully cure.
-So QHF recommends 3 days before return to play.
+The refinishing process consists of removing unsightly marks and adding a new layer of sports finish.
+The new gym floor finish requires 72 hours to fully cure.
+So QHF recommends 3 days before using the floor.
 Failing to allow the finish to cure, uncovered, for these crucial 72 hours can result in scuff marks and uneven, thus unsafe, playing surface.

 The Maple Flooring Manufacturers Association (MFMA) recommends “recreational surfaces receive periodic refinishing.
 Facility use and maintenance will determine the appropriate refinishing schedule.
 Most gymnasium floors should be annually recoated”.
-Of course, QHF couldn’t agree more.
 We routinely maintain our vehicles and our bodies (if not, you need to examine some life choices), so why wouldn’t we want to maintain our expensive hardwood floors?